Experience the Charm of Puglia (Italy) | Top 10 Boutique Hotels

 Q: When is the ideal time of year to travel to Puglia and stay at these boutique hotels?

-A: The ideal season to visit Puglia depends on the traveller's preferences and desired experiences.
+A: The ideal season to visit Puglia depends whether you’re after culture, sunshine or a mixture of both.
 The most popular season for travel is summer because of the mild temperatures and the availability of many attractions.
 However, spring and autumn are the best times to visit the area's picturesque countryside and quaint towns because of the milder temperatures and lower tourist numbers.

 Q: Are clients with disabilities able to use these boutique hotels?